 - 1.7.2 No-one, therefore, should be required to work with a supervisor or supervisee with whom there is not a reasonable chance of establishing the necessary trust.
-Circuits and Districts should work together with each other, and with connexional officers where necessary, to establish viable arrangements for those who cannot be effectively supervised locally. - 1.7.3 Because supervisors and supervisees collaborate in creating this ethos, both need to be briefed/trained before entering into supervision.
-Supervisors must be nominated, trained, approved and re-approved according to the policy and supervisees must have access to appropriate briefing with opportunity for exploring their questions and clarifying expectations, before entering supervision under the policy for the first time.
+Circuits and districts should work together with each other, and with connexional officers where necessary, to establish viable arrangements for those who cannot be effectively supervised locally. - 1.7.3 Because supervisors and supervisees collaborate in creating this ethos, both need to be briefed/trained before entering into supervision.
+Supervisors must be nominated, trained, approved and re-approved according to the policy and supervisees must have access to appropriate briefing with opportunity for exploring their questions and clarifying expectations, before entering supervision under the policy for the first time. - 1.7.4 Because supervision relies on establishing sufficient relational safety for the supervisee to be able to share at a realistic level it is important that training in supervision equips supervisors to work across differences of culture, gender, sexual orientation and theological approach and to explore potential barriers to relational safety at the outset of supervision relationships and as they arise.